How to check your artwork for print

 Die Cutting

-Custom shaped prints and kiss cut stickers differ from standard prints as their shapes are anything but standard.
+Custom shaped prints such as personalised die-cut flyers and die-cut stickers differ from standard prints as their shapes are anything but standard.
 Although your shape may not be a typical square or rectangle, the artwork format for printing should still include a bleed area and safety margin.

 Other than that, we need one more important thing from you.
 The shape of your print!
 Our team needs to know the shape you want them to cut your artwork to.
 Sending over a file with a 1pt stroke in the shape you want cutting is all we need.

 Without this cutline, our team will be back in touch to ask you what shape you would like (unless it’s something obvious like a circle).
-So, save yourself the back and forth by sending over your cutline with the rest of your artwork files.
+So, save yourself the back and forth by sending over your cutline with the rest of your artwork files, but before that why not learn the difference between die-cutting and kiss-cutting?

 Raised and Flat Spot UV

 Adding a glossy layer over the top of your print is a wonderful way to add a subtle highlight.
-When it comes to preparing artwork for print with spot UV, we need an extra file from you with your spot UV design separated from the rest of your print.
+When it comes to preparing artwork for print with spot UV, whether that's custom spot UV business cards or something else entirely, we need an extra file from you with your spot UV design separated from the rest of your print.

 Metallic Gold and Silver Inks